So, you’re keen to get out on the roads in Victoria. You’re wondering, how do I get a Victorian Fake driver’s licence?

 You’ll need to pass the learner permit test whether you’re a beginner or an overseas licence holder.

-If you are an overseas licence holder, you will need to get a Victorian licence within six months of becoming a permanent Australian resident.
+If you are an overseas licence holder, you will need to get a Victorian fake licence within six months of becoming a permanent Australian resident.
 It’s illegal to drive on your overseas licence after this six-month period.

 In addition to passing the learner permit test, you will also need to